Mraffiy33/Customer-Overview-Dashboard/README.md

 4. Bounce Rate by Genders: Highlights the bounce rate percentage for male and female users separately, aiding in the identification of any significant differences in bounce rates between genders.

 5. Pages/Sessions by Genders: Demonstrates the average number of pages viewed per session, segmented by gender.
 This metric allows for an analysis of the engagement levels and browsing habits of male and female users.

+# Dependencies
+Looker Studio: This dashboard relies on Looker Studio for data visualization and exploration.
+Make sure you have an active Looker Studio account and proper access permissions.

+Google Analytics Data Sample: The data used in this dashboard is sourced from Google Analytics.
+Ensure you have access to the Google Analytics data sample or substitute it with your own dataset.